AbdelrahmanAbdelwahab1/Smart-trash-bin/README.md

 # 🌿 Premium Sortify — Smart Campus Waste Sorting System with EcoGuide AI

-Premium Sortify is an AI-powered smart waste management system.
-It combines a computer-vision-driven smart bin, a gamified student mobile app, and **EcoGuide AI** — a bilingual (Arabic/English) conversational assistant — to classify waste in real time and spread sustainability awareness.
+Premium Sortify is an AI-powered smart waste management system built for **Cairo University's Faculty of Engineering**.
+It combines a computer-vision-driven smart bin, a gamified student mobile app, and **EcoGuide AI** — a bilingual (Arabic/English) conversational assistant — to classify waste in real time and spread sustainability awareness on campus.

 ---